 More and more people are becoming aware of the importance of selecting products made from sustainable materials.
 Doing so stops the environment from being stripped and ravaged.
 Our limited natural resources are just that, limited.
 So many home products are now being made with either recycled materials or, in the case of wood, from trees and plants that grow and replenish rapidly.

-Sustainable flooring is made from materials that have little negative impact on the environment, such as bamboo and timber, and are made with manufacturing processes that cause less pollution than other processes.
+Sustainable flooring is made from materials that have a little negative impact on the environment, such as bamboo and timber, and are made with manufacturing processes that cause less pollution than other processes.

 The Advantages of Sustainable Flooring

 Sustainable flooring has a few wonderful advantages.
 First, it reduces your exposure to harmful pollutants and chemicals, which can cause everything from cancer to asthma to allergies and more.
 It can also cost you less than other mass-produced flooring choices.
 And finally, it just looks beautiful and, well, natural in your home.

 There are many sustainable flooring products available today, and you are sure to find one that will fit the style of your home.

 Cork tiles have been around for a while and are becoming more and more popular with homeowners every day.
 They are durable and stand up to mold and mildew, so they work great in bathrooms.
 Made from shredded wood, cork tiles can be stained or woven into intricate patterns and designs that are eye-catching and beautiful.

 No, these tiles are not made from old tires.
 They are made from either virgin sustainable sources or from recycled rubber that isn’t made from a crude-oil byproduct.
 These tiles are great in high traffic areas and also do a wonderful job of absorbing noise.
 If you live in an apartment or condominium, these would be an attractive flooring choice that will help keep your neighbor’s noise to themselves.